daveKontro/create-application-template/README.md

 The template is a typescript enabled React application with a test suite and code linting.

-See the template running live here: https://createapplicationtemplate.onrender.com/.
+See the template running live [here](https://createapplicationtemplate.onrender.com).

 ## installation
 first install globally